• Skip to primary navigation

 Granola bars on a piece of parchment atop a cutting board.
 Long thin strips have been cut with a sharp knife resting on the side.

-Remove by holding onto the edges of the parchment paper and placing onto a cutting board.
+Remove by holding onto the edges of the parchment paper and placing onto a wooden cutting board.

 Crunchy granola bars on a sheet of parchment atop a wooden board.